Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-Despite overall mixed current experiences stemming from perceptions of ChatGPT, and privacy concerns with today's systems, many participants felt curious or excited by the prospect of using LLMs to automate qualitative coding.
-The biggest factor that motivated curiosity around the use of LLMs for annotation was the tedium and time investment required by manual coding.
+Despite mixed current experiences using ChatGPT for data analysis, many participants felt curious or excited by the prospect of using LLMs to automate qualitative coding.
+The biggest factor that motivated the use of LLMs for annotation was the tedium and time investment required by manual coding.
 P10 said \textit{``I'm currently in the process of coding, and sometimes I'm kind of like, it's taking a long time.''} Others mentioned that automating coding could limit human error and help them optimize for inter-rater reliability.
 P13 coordinated a large project with multiple coders, and they described that \textit{``having a more thoughtful upfront conversation about that, and then using a tool to execute on that [code scheme], I think, would be way more accurate and better science than what we ended up doing.''} Of those interested in using LLMs for coding, researchers had conflicting perspectives about whether LLMs would best be used for an initial, exploratory round of coding, or whether they should be used to apply manually developed codes.
 Some specifically identified that LLM-aided coding could help with the first round of coding, or when initially getting a grip on the data.
 P13 thought LLMs could \textit{``save you from that first tedious round of coding and then you could maybe be looking at the more nuanced codes faster over time.''} Others described the desire to use LLMs as a way to ``gut check'' their coding.
-For example, P18 explained that they had considered if \textit{``me and another human are coding the data, and then ChatGPT is also coding the data, and we do an intercoder reliability check with all of us.''} Nonetheless, some participants (P2, P4, P8, P16) struggled to see the automation of coding as aligned with perception of qualitative work, stating \textit{``there's a part of qualitative research where it kind of feels like I'm in this for the manual work and that's why I'm doing it''} (P2).
+For example, P18 explained that they had considered if \textit{``me and another human are coding the data, and then ChatGPT is also coding the data, and we do an intercoder reliability check with all of us.''} Nonetheless, some participants (P2, P4, P8, P16) struggled to see the automation of coding as aligned with their perception of qualitative work, stating \textit{``there's a part of qualitative research where it kind of feels like I'm in this for the manual work and that's why I'm doing it''} (P2).
+Some perceived LLM involvement in some research tasks as fundamentally in tension with qualitative research values, which we will further revisit in a later section.